kaleighturner/CECS-101-Digital-Portfolio/README.md

 # CECS101-Design-Portfolio
-My personal design portfolio for CECS 101.
+My digital portfolio for CECS-101: Design Your Degree, Design Your Career.